Oblivious-Oblivious/Emeralds/README.md

 ## Development

+* Fix makefile generation to use $(shell) instead of regular $()
 * Fix a bug where it crashes the array search when getting a field from the yaml files
+* Convert bash searches to crystal glob serches for writing makefile fields
 * Include installation instructions for wget and git requirements

 ## Contributing